 Related Reading: What Is The Best Size Pressure Washer For A Driveway?

-If you’re looking to pick up a pressure washer for your deck we wrote a post on some great inexpensive pressure washers, here’s the short version of what we recommend:
+If you’re looking to pick up a pressure washer to clean a deck, we wrote a post on some tremendous inexpensive pressure washers; here’s the short version of what we recommend:

 Pressure washing can propel loose items at significant speeds, causing damage to property or injury.

-Once the area is fully prepped you should then make sure you have the correct PPE to take on the task, also make sure to alert people in the area that you are going to be power washing.
+Once the area is fully prepped, you should ensure you have the correct PPE (Personal Protective Equipment) to take on the task.

-Next, using the fan setting on your pressure washer, spray the deck making sure to cover the desired area.
+Using the fan setting on your pressure washer, spray the deck and cover the desired area.

-This is an important part if you have decided to use a disinfectant or detergent within your mixture.
+This is important if you have decided to use a disinfectant or detergent within your mixture.

 Doing this allows the mixture to soak into the dirt and grime, making it easier to clean a deck.

 If your pressure washer has an adjustable pressure setting, set the pressure washer to a PSI of between 1300-2300 and the flow to stream.